 Discussion: The comments raise similar concerns as in the first group of comments in this document.
 Please check the discussion in previous resolution for more details.

 Notes to Editor:

 Change page 80, line 6 as follows

-For the NBA, channel access may use the listen-before-talk (LBT) functionality defined in 10.39.8.3
+For the NBA, channel access shall use the listen-before-talk (LBT) functionality defined in 10.39.8.3